Critical growth double phase problems: the local case and a Kirchhoff type case: Abstract

 \section{Abstract}

-We study Brezis-Nirenberg type Dirichlet problems governed by the double phase operator $-\mathrm{div}(|\nabla u|^{p-2}\nabla u+a(x)|\nabla u|^{q-2}\nabla u)$ and involving a critical nonlinear term of the form $|u|^{p^*-2}u+b(x)|u|^{q^*-2}u$.
-We prove new compactness and existence results in Musielak-Orlicz Sobolev spaces via variational techniques.
-The paper is complemented with nonexistence results of Poho\v{z}aev type.
+We study Brezis-Nirenberg type problems, governed by the double phase operator $- \divg \left(|\nabla u|^{p-2}\, \nabla u + a(x)\, |\nabla u|^{q-2}\, \nabla u\right)$, that involve a critical nonlinearity of the form $|u|^{p^\ast - 2}\, u + b(x)\, |u|^{q^\ast - 2}\, u$.
+Both for the local case and for related nonlocal Kirchhoff type problems, we prove new compactness and existence results using variational methods in suitable Musielak-Orlicz Sobolev spaces.
+For these functional spaces, we prove some continuous and compact embeddings that are of independent interest.
+The study of the local problem is complemented by some nonexistence results of Poho\v{z}aev type.